Altra Olympus 4 Trail Runner Review

 Tippy: All that tall cushion takes some getting used to on uneven footing.
 The staggering width of the Olympus actually provides great stability once the sole is planted, but my ankles often ended up in unexpected places while rock hopping during my first few days in these shoes.

 Yep, Altra’s Olympus 4 is cushier, longer lasting, and grippier than the brand’s other trail shoes.
 And not just marginally.
-Put through the ringer over 700 miles of varied AT tread, it became clear to me that the thru-hiking community was not wrong.
+Put through the wringer over 700 miles of varied AT tread, it became clear to me that the thru-hiking community was not wrong.
 These shoes are ready for an extended, pack-on adventure.
 I came into this review skeptical of an overrated, overpriced fad, but finished totally onboard with what this shoe offers over my trusty Lone Peak’s.
 That said, I’m far from certain that the benefits justify the price, for me.
 Budget restrictions will be different for each individual, and I’m satisfied to know that if I do dish out for that premium price then I will at least be rewarded with premium performance.

 Similar Trail Runners